TechnologyMan101/elementaryos-setup-script/README.md

 # ElementaryOS Setup Script
 Bash script to set up a fresh install of ElementaryOS.

-# This script is now being retired due to lack of use and testing.
-This script will no longer be maintained, although this script should still continue to function normally until at least ElementaryOS 7.x.
-New features and fixes will no longer be made to this script.

 # Documentation

-Version 4.13
+Version 5.0

 Supported ElementaryOS Versions: 6.x

 **Please Run Script After Following Instructions Here**

+<ins>_**Make sure to update your system using the system’s software center and reboot before performing any tasks here and running the script.
+Failing to do so may result in severe breakage!!!**_</ins>

-**The Extras folder also contains other tools you may want including font packs.**
+**The Extras folder also contains other tools you may want.**

 Please install .deb files and files using other types of installation formats using files manually (if you have them).
 Please use `sudo apt install /path/to/file` to install .deb packages.

-Please copy the Essential Font Pack from Extras at https://mega.nz/folder/sBwwxBTR#zf6d3UaJYnNGl5tXaN63ag into `/usr/share/fonts/` Open the file manager as an administrator.
-This is required to perform these actions as this is modifying files on the system level.
-Before copying the font pack to the fonts folder, check that the folder permissions are all on “Read, Write, Execute” for all users.

 Please add yourself to `vboxusers` using `sudo usermod -aG vboxusers $USER` and then reboot.
 Only do this if you have VirtualBox installed.
+Since VirtualBox is installed as a DEB package on this distro, make sure to run it before the script and after installing VirtualBox if you choose to install VirtualBox.

 # Keyboard Shortcuts: